RafaGago/mini-async-log/README.md

 ### Result conclusions ###

+The results are after these comments, otherwise this would be buried in tables.

-I have observed some variability on the test results between test runs, which shows that 75 averaged runs is not enough.
+I have observed some variability (5-10% ?) on the test results between test runs, which shows that 75 averaged runs is not enough.
 I want to be able to run the benchmark overnight, so I won't increase this number.

+The variability between machines (AMD-Intel) is big too.

 Regarding the worst case latency for the 1 thread case: when looking at the thread clock it looks like the asynchronous loggers have always a lower